louisjensen/simple-logo-IDE/doc/DESIGN_PLAN.md

     * Command superclass
         * One class for every command
     * Parser uses different Commands
-        * Passes command handler a tree of nodes with commands/values
+        * Passes command handler a tree of back_end.nodes with commands/values
     * Turtle - keeps track of turtle’s location and possibly drawings
         * Locations kept as doubles